haze53/haze53/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning HTML/CSS/C++
 - 👨‍💻 I do also FiveM development
 - 🏢 Conflict Studios / Snowflake
+- 📑Also a Web-Developer